|

 http://www.aafmaa.com/.

-Wills, contact data, widow, etc. A high
+Wills, contact data, widow, etc. Many grads are,

-percentage of grads are, or were, members.
+or were, members.

 20. United Services Automobile Association